-Children and youth face the repercussion of severe anxiety and depression as they lack emotional and social support from parents, guardians, and peers.
+Children and youth face the repercussion of severe anxiety and depression as a result of lack emotional and social support.

 That is to say, most of the young homeless exchange sex for food and a secure place to sleep.

 3- Difficulty attending schools

-Lack of financial support makes it exceedingly challenging for young homeless students to continue their education.
+Lack of financial support makes it certainly challenging for young homeless students to continue their education.

 4- Lack of Employment

-As the young kids were unable to complete their education, homelessness at such an unexpected age contributes to the challenge of being unemployable.
+As the young kids were unable to complete their education, consequently homelessness occurs at such an unexpected age.

 5- Lack of access to health care

-The youth living on the streets do not have access to health care and medications which makes them more sensitive to diseases and illnesses.
+The youth living on the streets do not have access to health care and medications, therefore more sensitivity to diseases and illnesses.

 PREVENTING YOUTH HOMELESSNESS

 Intervention at a premature stage can aid in preventing homelessness.
-We can keep an eye on our neighbors, friends and family members who are exploiting or abusing their children.
+In other words, we can keep an eye on our neighbors, friends and family members who are exploiting or abusing their children.
 We can save families from disintegrating and children becoming destitute.

 Here are the ways to prevent Youth Homelessness:

 1- Strengthening Family Relationships

 A loving home is less likely to have run-away kids.
-We can all work a portion towards our moral valuations and learn how to connect with teenage kids.
+For instance, we can all learn better ways to connect with teenage kids.

 2- Comprehensive transition planning from foster care to real world

-A distinct majority of children face homelessness within six months of the transition from a foster care into the real world.
-Without any economic, moral, or emotional supoport, they have a hard time in survival.
+A distinct majority of children face homelessness during the transition from a foster care to the real world.
+Consequently, without any economic, moral, or emotional support, they have a hard time in survival.

 3- Ensuring education and employment opportunities

 The greatest challenge youth face as homeless is a lack of ability of continue education or find a job.
-They are unemployable as they lack education and skills.
+That is to say, they are unemployable as they lack education and skills.